dyka3773/obsidian-notes/Tech notes/Terminology & Definitions/Software Terminology/Technical Terms/Design Patterns/Architecture Design Patterns.md

 Architecture styles typically include a vocabulary of component and connector types, as well as semantic models for interpreting the system's properties.
 These styles represent the most coarse-grained level of system organization.

+Most of the architecture styles also follow some version of  [[Layered Architecture]].

 # Examples of architecture styles
 - [[Event-driven architecture]]
 - [[Microservices]]